Superkikim/maxsmart/example_scripts/README.md

 ## Conclusion

-These sample scripts serve as a starting point for users interested in integrating MaxSmart devices into their automation projects or personal applications.
+These example scripts serve as a starting point for users interested in integrating MaxSmart devices into their automation projects or personal applications.
 Whether you're looking to control devices, monitor their states, or discover new hardware, these scripts illustrate practical use cases for the `maxsmart` module.